Bigmanmaj/ml-algorithm-comparison/README.md

 # ml-algorithm-comparison

 > This was my final year university project.
 The full codebase isn't published here, since it was submitted as academic coursework, but the project's design, implementation and results are summarized below.
-Happy to talk through any part of it further.

 ## Overview